Lucy, a Chinese American woman, holds a two-tiered wedding cake with pastel pink flowers and rose gold detailing.

 My honors thesis, advised by Dr. Richard Ladner, focused on the design of automated audio description pipelines and understanding how to best integrate visual question answering tools to provide blind and low vision writers with the context necessary to independently write audio descriptions.
 I received the 2022 Outstanding Undergraduate Senior Thesis award from UW CSE for my work on this project.

-If you'd like to chat, I'd love to connect over Zoom, email, or in-person over bubble tea! 😊
+If you'd like to chat, I'd love to connect over Zoom, email, or in-person over bubble tea and pastries! 😊